-(See Flowchart p15)
+(See Flowchart)

-• The employee must inform the Headteacher as soon as possible that they are pregnant, and she/he will carry out a risk assessment.
-On the Schools' Extranet there is a form available from Children's Services Health and Safety section and advice available to schools purchasing the LA traded service.
+• The employee must inform the Headteacher as soon as possible that they are pregnant, and the Headteacher will carry out a risk assessment.
+On S4S there is a form available from the Health and Safety Services section and advice is available to schools purchasing the Derbyshire County Council's Health and Safety Services traded service.